 The old fashioned Irish dessert recipes given below are typical of a country blessed with its rich heritage of fine eating.
-Unpretentious and absolutely delicious, these desserts from the land of the shamrock are perfect for serving on any occasion.
-Don't miss adding them to your collection.
+Unpretentious and absolutely delicious, these traditional desserts from the land of the shamrock are perfect for serving on any occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)